Radical Routes: Work

 Radical Routes provides small loans (up to about £50,000) to member co-operatives.
 Decisions on making loans are made collectively by other member co-operatives, this has been described as "peer-group loan appraisal".

 Radical Routes publishes booklets on subjects such as How to set up a Housing Co-operative and How to set up a Worker Co-operative.

 With Cooperatives UK they launched proposals for an independent co-operative regulator after the government announced that it would be abolishing the FSA.
 Previously the FSA had regulated co-operatives, which were registered as industrial and provident societies.

 Radical Routes is developing a ‘co-op cluster’ model for co-op housing with groups of housing co-ops combining their assets to buy new properties outright, eliminating mortgage interest.

 Membership

 Member co-operatives are expected to commit to a share of Radical Routes' workload as volunteers, and work toward radical social change.

-The organisation has 36 members: 32 housing co-ops and 4 worker co-ops.
+At January 2024 the organisation has 30 members: 26 housing co-ops and 4 worker co-ops.

+Limitations

+A 2014 round table report by Radical Routes and Friends Provident Foundation identified carpet bagging, among other things, as a systemic weakness within the existing housing co-op framework.
+'Carpet bagging' refers to established co-ops significantly reducing their rents or, rarely, selling their property for private gain.
+The report explores ways in which the systematic weaknesses might be addressed, mentioning the Mietshäuser Syndikat model as having provably solved the carpet bagging issue.